"Anything is possible"

 About this scholarship

-Each year, the Trustees will award one to two scholarships to outstanding, academically-able undergraduate students from Singapore who are financially-disadvantaged.
+Each year, the Trustees will award a scholarship to outstanding, academically-able undergraduate students from Singapore who are financially-disadvantaged.

 - They are the first in their family to experience international higher education;

-- They are financially-disadvantaged (gross family income of less than S$4,000 per month, or per capita income not exceeding S$1000 per month);
+- They are financially-disadvantaged (gross family income of less than $4,000 per month, or per capita income not exceeding $1000 per month);

-- They are on financial assistance at their current school or from the Ministry of Education; and
+- They are on financial assistance at their current school or from the Ministry of Education Financial Assistance Scheme or Independent School Bursary; and

 - They have received an offer of an undergraduate place from Warwick before applying for the scholarship.